divelab/MoleculeX/AdvProp/README.md

 The use of MoleculeX requires the running of above four models with four output results.
 The four output results are then ensembled as the final prediction.
 Users of MoleculeX are also given the freedom of employing fewer modules.

 The environment requirements for these models might have conflict and we hence recommend create individual environments for each of them.
 To get started with MoleculeX, access the above links for your desired modules.

+We use the LibAUC package to optimize ROC-AUC and PRC-AUC with effective surrogate loss functions.
+See the [package website](https://libauc.org/) for more information.

 ## Reference
 ```